IRAS-HKA/aip_coordinator/README.md

 - [ ] Add RosPublisher and RosSubscriber
 - [x] finish PortHandler and rename XMLDefinition
 - [x] Add general doc with purpose of this repo
-- [ ] Add instructions how to add new nodes
+- [x] Add instructions how to add new nodes
+- [ ] Add instructions how to edit BT with Groot
 - [x] Finish refactoring of lagacy nodes with new style
 - [x] Add cpp debugger for ros nodes and launch files (ROS extension has to be installed)